Final Kansas CNA Readiness and Remediation Plan

 | Mixed up Kansas numbers | Rule gap | Drill a small Kansas fact card daily |

-Use short, rotating sessions.
+Use short, rotating sessions rather than one long cram.
 Day 1: Kansas rules and registry facts.
 Day 2: resident rights, abuse, and scope.
-Day 3: infection control and personal care sequence.
-Day 4: vital signs, emergency reporting, intake and output, and skin.
-Day 5: restorative care, transfers, ROM, and ambulation.
-Day 6: dementia, depression, grief, end-of-life care, culture, and family support.
-Day 7: mixed practice plus hands-on rehearsal.
+Day 3: infection control and the personal-care sequence.
+Day 4: vital signs, emergency reporting, intake and output, and skin observation.
+Day 5: restorative care, transfers, range of motion, and ambulation.
+Day 6: dementia communication, depression, grief, end-of-life care, culture, and family support.
+Day 7: mixed practice plus hands-on rehearsal of the five skills.

-During hands-on practice, narrate only what helps you stay safe: "brakes locked," "privacy provided," "clean area of cloth," "call light within reach."
-Build calm habits rather than speed.
+During hands-on practice, narrate only the cues that keep you safe — “brakes locked,” “privacy provided,” “clean area of cloth,” “call light in reach” — to build calm habits instead of speed.

-A Kansas CNA candidate keeps missing questions by choosing to adjust oxygen, give medication, or diagnose infections.
+A Kansas candidate keeps missing questions by choosing to adjust oxygen, give a medication, or diagnose an infection.
 Which remediation category fits best?